OVERVIEW

 • You can rollover funds and/or assets from any type of retirement account, except a Roth IRA.

-Not everyone is eligible for a solo 401k but if you are, it’s almost always a no-brainer to maximize your contributions to a solo 401k over another retirement account due to its tax deduction flexibilities and wider range of investment options.
 Additionally, a rollover that consolidates all of your funds into a single account could help eliminate administration fees, save time, and allow you to make larger investments into things like real estate, crypto, and private equity.

 What accounts can I rollover into a solo 401k?